Los Angeles Almanac Logo

 Where did the Name "Hungry Valley" Come From?

-Just south of Gorman and west of Interstate 5 in Los Angeles County is the 19,000-acre Hungry Valley State Vehicular Recreational Park.
-It is California's second largest off-highway recreational area for motorcycle, four-wheel drive, and all-terrain vehicles (the largest is Ocotillo Wells in San Diego and Imperial Counties).
+Just south of Gorman and west of Interstate 5, in the northwest corner of Los Angeles County, is the 19,000-acre Hungry Valley State Vehicular Recreational Park.
+It is California's second largest off-highway recreational area for motorcycle, four-wheel drive, and all-terrain vehicles (the largest being Ocotillo Wells in San Diego and Imperial Counties).
 According to Bonnie Kane, historian at the Ridge Route Communities Museum & Historical Society in Frazier Park, early settlers in the area raised bees for honey, leading to it originally being called "Honey Valley."
 However, as most farming ventures there ended up failing, the area name came to be jokingly changed to "Hungry Valley."
 The name stuck.